Bandwidth/service-maker/doc/API.md

 {
 	"id"    : string,                      // a unique ID "type"  : string,                      // the EC2 instance type
-	"ami"   : string,                      // the AMI ID for the instance "state" : string [ pending | ready ],  // the state of the instance "uri"   : string                       // the uri location of the server }
+	"ami"   : string,                      // the AMI ID for the instance.
+	"state" : string [ pending | ready ],  // the state of the instance
+	"uri"   : string                       // the uri location of the server }